 “Yes, that’s what we should think after all this time, isn’t it…” Taurus murmured, more to herself than to him.
 After a beat, she shook herself and said, “I heard that Capricorn’s reservoir in the Prognoikos Aurora is looking almost complete now.
 You’re mourning Capricorn, but will you be actually happy if they return before the syzygy?”

 “Well, I do miss their staunchness.
-I’m quite interested in what they’d think I’ve done with their boring country.
+I’m quite interested in what they’d think of what’s become of their boring country.
 So, that’s a yes for me.
 Leo might say otherwise.”

 Scorpio arched a brow.
 “The reporter?
 Well, I’m sure even you can tell now.
 It’s all pretend.
 He’s become the embodiment of regret.
 If only I could comfort him without breaking him.
 We will find Louise Bonnefoy and the True Conductor connected to her.”